-As noted above, we have entered into an agreement to establish a joint venture with a Canadian partner for the purpose of producing, manufacturing and distributing our pharmaceutical-grade products in Canada for medical use.
-Our Canadian partner has finished construction on an indoor cultivation facility but has not received the final manufacturing and production license from Health Canada to commercially grow pharmaceutical-grade cannabis.
+As noted above, we have entered into a joint venture with a Canadian partner for the purpose of producing, manufacturing and distributing our pharmaceutical-grade products in Canada for medical use.
+The Canadian partner's facility is operational but has not received all of the permits and licenses required for the sale of the products.
 The Canadian partner will supply personnel that will service the operations of the joint venture.
 Pursuant to our joint venture agreement with the Canadian partner, we have granted the joint venture a license to our intellectual property, including rights to use our "CANNDOC" brand.
 We are assisting the joint venture with logistical procedures within the production and manufacturing facility, and we are training our partner's employees on our breeding and cultivation practices.
 We are entitled to 51% of the profits, losses, votes and expenses of the joint venture.